marigold-dev/training-nft-1/README.md

 Welcome to the first part of our four-part series on building an NFT Marketplace.
 This tutorial aims to equip you with the knowledge and tools to create a robust NFT platform.

-In the first part, you will learn:
+In the first part, you learn:

 - The concepts of FA, IPFS, and smart contracts.
 - How to build an NFT Marketplace from the ligo/fa library.

 {% callout type="note" %}
-Here we present Part 1 of 4 of a training course by [Marigold](https://www.marigold.dev/).
-You can find all 4 parts on github.
+This training course is provided by [Marigold](https://www.marigold.dev/).
+You can find the 4 parts on github (solution + materials to build the UI)

 - [NFT 1](https://github.com/marigold-dev/training-nft-1): use FA2 NFT template to understand the basics
 - [NFT 2](https://github.com/marigold-dev/training-nft-2): finish FA2 NFT marketplace to introduce sales